Skip to Main Content

 Walden University

-The MSN and post-master’s APRN programs at Walden University are designed to promote Walden University’s vision, mission, and ongoing commitment to social change.
+The MSN and post-master’s APRN certificate programs at Walden University are designed to promote Walden University’s vision, mission, and ongoing commitment to social change.
 These guiding principles serve as a framework for the program curriculum and outcomes and are included here as a reference.

 Vision